Finns Party: Sociocultural policy

-The cultural program of the Finns Party, which proposed subsidizing traditional art over postmodernist art, prompted criticism from outside the party and generated debate within the party as well.
+The cultural program of the Finns Party, which proposed subsidizing traditional art over postmodern art, prompted criticism from outside the party and generated debate within the party as well.
 Some critics of the policy called it overtly populist or said that the state should not interfere with the content of art.
-A poll commissioned by Helsingin Sanomat at the time of the controversy found that a majority, 51 percent, of Finns agreed with the party's stance on ending subsidies for postmodern art.
+A poll commissioned by Helsingin Sanomat at the time of the controversy found that a majority of Finns, 51%, agreed with the party's stance on ending subsidies for postmodern art.